Post-Transition Async Work

 }

-• If a context exists (for example a UI thread), the reaction starts there.
+- If a context exists (for example a UI thread), the pipeline starts there.

-• If no context exists, the reaction is queued on the thread pool.
+- If no context exists, the work is queued on the thread pool.

 Failure reporting